PRIESTS: SPEAK AS A PRIEST TO THE SYNOD ON THE FAMILY

-To REGISTER for our 2015 Assembly, CLICK HERE.
-(Note that the graphic has a typo for the year, 2014 - but it works for 2015!)
+To REGISTER for our 2015 Assembly, CLICK HERE or on the Assembly icon below.
 Join us in St. Louis for what promises to be our best Assembly yet.
 It will focus on Gaudium et Spes: finding and sharing Gospel Joy in the World Today.

-Please CLICK ON THE DOVE above and give a secure and easy gift online.
+Please CLICK ON THE DOVE below and give a secure and easy gift online.
 We are grateful for your support!

 To be a priests' voice of hope and joy within our pilgrim church.

 To be an association of U.S. Cathoic priests offering mutual support and a collegial voice, thru dialogue, contemplation & prophetic action on issues affecting Church and society.

 AUSCP endorses participation of the faithful in the selections of bishops.
 A good exampe of that being done can be seen at www.novabishop.org.
 The faithful or the Diocese of Arlington anticipate a new bishop and are using this instrument to express their hopes.
 Signing the petition is limited to members of the Diocese, but it can serve as a good model for others.